 - Toasted hemp seeds can be eaten like popcorn.

-- What kind of hemp seed?
+What kind of hemp seed?

-- Where is it grown?
+Where is it grown?

-It’s relatively easy to find hemp seeds at your local grocery stores.
-However, there’s also a lot of boutique US brands that offer great hemp seed products through honest ingredients and fair prices.
+It’s relatively easy to find hemp at your local grocery store.
+However, there’s also a lot of boutique U.S. brands that offer great hemp seed products through honest ingredients and fair prices.